wmadavis/wmadavis.github.io/content/teaching.md

 ---

-Summaries and resources for courses I've TA'd for during my teaching career at Columbia University
+Resources for courses I've TA'd for during my career at Columbia University

 ### Senior seminars and research workshops (ECON-GU4999)